arcadeJHS/AngularVueIntegration/README.md

 ![ng-vue-components][3]

 I know what you are thinking.
 But it happens.
-And here the fun begins.
+And (if you are like me) here the fun begins!

 Requirements